We envision a Portland metro community where every neighbor can live with comfort and dignity in a furnished home.

-We’re your friendly local furniture bank, serving the Portland area for the past 20 years.
+We’re your friendly local furniture bank, serving the Portland area for over 20 years.
 How does a furniture bank work?
 In a nutshell, we collect donated home goods, and work with social service agencies to get those goods in the hands of those who need it most.

-The stuff you no longer need becomes the solution for a family in need.
+The stuff you no longer need becomes the solution for a family in need of essential home furnishings.
 Pretty simple, huh?
 At Community Warehouse, it’s the simple stuff – the extra dishes, towels, beds, and more – that changes lives.

 A Brief History